(Disclosure: Some of the links below may be affiliate links)

 To learn more about Robo-Advisors, read my post about Robo-Advisors in Switzerland.
 If you are interested in Sustainable Investing, I recommend reading my comparison of Selma and Yova on this subject.

 Finally, keep in mind that I am not investing with Robo-Advisors.
 I am investing myself directly in ETFs.
 Doing so is more complicated but can save you a lot of fees.
-And since investing fees are significant, I believe it is entirely worth the effort or learning about investing and doing the job myself.
+And since investing fees are important, I believe it is entirely worth the effort or learning about investing and doing the job myself.
 I do not want to sacrifice my retirement to fees.
+But it is up to you to decide how much you want to get involved.

 What about you?
-What do you think about Selma Finance?
+What do you think about this Robo-Advisor?

 Selma Finance Review 2021 - Pros & Cons